 And I love it!

-How to Create a Classroom Design for Toddlers and Preschoolers
+How to Create a Toddler and Preschool Classroom Design

 At the end of school last May, I knew our walls were most likely going to be painted.